LarkspurCA/androidweardocs/demand.rst

       new NotificationCompat.WearableExtender()
 	  .addAction(replyAction);

-6. Create a notification that includes the PendingIntent.
-The following example creates a normal notification that includes an icon to reply to the content.
+6. Create a notification and extended it to include the wearable extender just created.
+The following example creates a notification that includes a reply action (demand).

   .. code-block:: java